KrizzaX/Epilepsy-Meta-Analysis-Replication/README.md

 The datasets are not included in this repository.

+## References

+-Durante, G. L., Tyler, A. L., Scott, R. C., Hernan, A. E., & Mahoney, J. M. Meta-analysis of genetic mapping studies in mice reveals candidate epilepsy modifier genes that are outside the current drug development landscape.
+Epilepsia.
+Original Paper
+-The datasets and original analysis code are available in the authors' GitHub repository:
+Epilepsy Meta-Analysis GitHub Repository

 ## About the Project

 This project was completed for BIOL 425, a computational biology course at Hunter College.
 The goal was to work with data and code from a published biological study and reproduce one of the figures from the original research.